CNES/big-data-processing-course/src/24_Large_Datasets.md

 - Text data column is not memory efficient
 - Use pandas.Categorical for categorical data
 - Use pandas.numeric() to downcast the numeric columns to their smallest types
+- Use PyArrow data structure (available in Pandas 2)

 :::
 ::: {.column width="50%"}